JordanPickles/modelling-airbnbs-property-listing-dataset-/README.md

 ## Milestone 2
 - A regression model was created
-- Several regression algorithms were tests to predict price per night from severall features
+- Several regression algorithms were tested to predict price per night from several features
 - Data was split into train, validation and test sets at a ratio of 70%, 15% and 15% respectively

 ```